seanbrasse/Tech-Talk/README.md

 ![Screenshot 2023-03-07 at 6 56 27 PM](https://user-images.githubusercontent.com/43007609/223582690-5d2eda7d-0d9d-4350-a72b-998c8cd381c7.png)

+### Functionality I Implemented

+- Built a comment feed that displays all comments
+- Added a title (TEXT type) and uuid (TEXT UNIQUE type) fields to the database
+- Implemented deleting specfic posts
+- Added error popups for incorrect submissions (Inputs must include minimum a name and comment)
+- Made the application responsive, looks good in both web view and mobile view across most resolution sizes
+- Incuded an empty field message
+- Added date manipulation so that if the post was created < 7 days ago, it shows the day of the week and the time.
+If the comment is from >= 7 days ago, it shows the date and the time.
+- Added client side caching

 ### Optimizations I Implemented

 - Sorted comments in reverse chronological order to improve user experience.